Signs you might multitask and tips to drive performance as a software developer

 - Lacking job leadership – they cannot resist being demanded and distracted by anything that draws their attention

 - Acting “impolitely” and “impatiently”

-Not only does multitasking cost the brain energy, time, and cells to function, it diminishes grey matter in the brain.
-In studies conducted by the Institute of Cognitive Neuroscience at the University College London and the Stanford University, regular multitasking affects the human brain in ways that literally reduce one’s intelligence.
+Not only does multitasking cost the brain energy and time to function, but it also diminishes grey matter in the brain.
+In studies conducted by the Institute of Cognitive Neuroscience at University College London and Stanford University, regular multitasking affects the human brain in ways that literally reduce one’s intelligence.

 For those around you

 What’s more puzzling, they find that simply sitting next to a multitasker makes you less intelligent by 17%.

 “Overloading yourself with too many competing stimuli shrinks the brain,” as indicated by a study.

 In detail, multitasking habit stresses the brain out, resulting in peaks of cortisol (aka the stress hormone).
 At this point, amygdala (playing a key role in the processing of emotions) floods the brain with aggression, fear, and anxiety.
 And the part of the brain in charge of decision making and moderating social behavior gets smaller.
 The mind can no longer think clearly.
 That’s why Jeff Sutherland said “multitasking is wasteful.
 Don’t do it!”.